Stock market today: Wall Street drifts after 10-year yield nears 5% and oil prices ease back

 With so many moving parts, much of the focus has been on Treasurys, which act as the reference point for most financial markets.
 The 10-year yield has been on a mostly steady march from less than 3.50% during the spring as a resilient U.S. economy forces investors to accept a new normal where the Federal Reserve likely keeps its main interest rate high for a long time.

 The Fed is trying to push inflation lower, and high rates do that by dragging on investment prices, corporate profits and the overall economy.
-A new climate of high rates would be a harsh change for a generation of investors on Wall Street who have enjoyed mostly very low rates.
+A new climate of high rates would be a harsh change for a generation of investors who have enjoyed pretty much only very low rates.

 Another report came Thursday to show the U.S. job market remains remarkably solid, even though the Fed has already pulled its main rate to the highest level since 2001.
 Fewer U.S. workers applied for unemployment benefits last week than expected, which indicates low levels of layoffs across the country.

-While that’s good for an economy that has defied predictions of a recession for more than a year, it could also give inflation more fuel.
+While that’s good for an economy that has defied predictions of a recession, it could also give inflation more fuel.

 A separate report, though, said manufacturing in the mid-Atlantic region is weakening by more than economists expected.
 Manufacturing has been one part of the economy that’s been particularly hard hit by high interest rates.